-Gifted and Talented Coordinator P.O.
-Box 370 - Lindale, Texas 75771 903-882-2800 vaderl@lisdeagles.net
+Lisa Vader Gifted and Talented Coordinator P.O.
+Box 370 - Lindale, Texas 75771 903-882-2800 • Healthcare - Services provided by the school nurse which include: 1) care and evaluation of students who are ill, 2) basic first aid, 3) emergency care, 4) parent notification of illness/injury, 5) referrals to physician when appropriate, 6) distribution of medications, 7) maintenance of state required immunizations on all students, 8) vision/hearing/scoliosis screenings, 9) student health education/counseling.

-- Healthcare Services provided by the school nurse which include: 1) care and evaluation of students who are ill, 2) basic first aid, 3) emergency care, 4) parent notification of illness/injury, 5) referrals to physician when appropriate, 6) distribution of medications, 7) maintenance of state required immunizations on all students, 8) vision/hearing/scoliosis screenings, 9) student health education/counseling. - Special Education Lindale ISD offers a continuum of services for students with disabilities from three years old to twenty-two years, and from birth for those with visual and auditory disabilities.
+Special Education - Lindale ISD offers a continuum of services for students with disabilities from three years old to twenty-two years, and from birth for those with visual and auditory disabilities.
 Services are provided in the least restrictive environment, so students can be with their non-disabled peers as much as possible while having their individual needs met.
 Services include speech therapy, accommodations in the general education classroom, modified TEKS curriculum in the general education or resource classroom, content mastery, functional life skills curriculum, counseling, adaptive social skills, behavior interventions, occupational therapy, physical therapy, and assistive technology.
-These services are at no cost to the family of students who qualify with one of the following disabilities:
+These services are at no cost to the family of students who qualify with one of the following disabilities: Learning receive speech therapy services through the school program.